Do Go On - 345 - Dame Julie Andrews

 That's on fire.

-Yeah, you've got to click
+Yeah, you've got to click.

-trees just stand there.
+Because otherwise, trees just stand in there.

-aren't on fire at all.
+Yeah, often trees aren't on fire at all.

-Most of the time they're not.
+Most of the time, they're not.

 I'd say like 95% of the time.